 Keto diarrhea is exactly what it sounds like: diarrhea that happens because of the switch to the keto diet.
 “It could be anything from noticing looser or more frequent bowel movements to full-on diarrhea, which is generally defined as having three or more loose, liquid bowel movements in a day,” Hultin says.

-But what is it about the keto diet that can cause such a crappy situation, and is there anything that can be done about it?
+That said, what is it about the keto diet that can cause such a crappy situation, and is there anything that can be done about it?
 Here’s everything you need to know about keto diarrhea.

 What causes keto diarrhea?